-Prospective Marriage Visa (Subclass 300)
+Prospective Marriage Visa (subclass 300)

+The Prospective Marriage Visa (Subclass 300) allows an applicant to travel to Australia to marry their prospective spouse.
 After this visa is granted the visa holder has up to nine months to get married – they can get married in Australia or overseas.

 Once married, the visa holder must then then apply for a Partner Visa (subclasses 820 & 801) within nine months of arriving in Australia at a reduced visa application charge.